flanagan-lab/pipefish_sbge/syngnathus/docs/Analyzing_syngnathus_RNAseq_data_from_MSU.md

 Trinity is a commonly used method for de novo reconstruction of transcriptomes from RNA-seq data when there is no genome to map back to.
 Within Trinity there are three independent software modules that are applied and used sequentially: **Inchworm**, **Chrysalis**, and **Butterfly**.

 ## Installing Trinity
-Trinity requires the installation of several programs, to get around this Trinity was installed via a Docker in the RCC and must be used within one. **The first time that you use Trinity you must pull the latest Docker image for Trinity** like so:\
+Trinity requires the installation of several programs, to get around this Trinity was installed via a Docker in the RCC and must be used within one. **The first time that you use Trinity you must pull the latest Docker image for Trinity** like so:
 ```{bash, eval=FALSE}
 docker pull trinityrnaseq/trinityrnaseq

 ```

-## Running Trinity {.tabset}
+## Running Trinity
 Once started, a successful Trinity run will take days to complete.
 There are a lot of extra components you can add onto a Trinity run (View the [Trinity User Manual](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Running-Trinity) for more information) but here are the main components you should specify:

-1.  **SeqType**: Signifies the type of reads (fa or fq).\
+1.  **SeqType**: Signifies the type of reads (fa or fq).
-    `--seqType <string>`\
+    `--seqType <string>`

-2.  **Max Memory**: Suggested max memory to use by Trinity where limiting can be enabled.\
+2.  **Max Memory**: Suggested max memory to use by Trinity where limiting can be enabled.
-    `--max_memory <string>`\
+    `--max_memory <string>`
     -   This should be based on the available memory for your computer.
-For example `--max_memory 20G`\
+For example `--max_memory 20G`

 3.  **Read Locations**: Provide exact file locations for the left and right reads.
-One or more file names separated by commas, NOT spaces.\
+One or more file names separated by commas, NOT spaces.
-    `--left <string>`\
+    `--left <string>`
-    `--right <string>` \
+    `--right <string>`
-    -   The left and right reads must be paired up sequentially, if XXX32_R1 is mentioned first for the left, XXX32_R2 must also be first for the right.\
+    -   The left and right reads must be paired up sequentially, if XXX32_R1 is mentioned first for the left, XXX32_R2 must also be first for the right.
     -   If running across multiple samples `--samples_file <string>` can be used rather than typing out the location for each individual.
-See tab about running multiple reads for more details.\
+See tab about running multiple reads for more details.

-4.  **CPU**: Tell Trinity the number of CPUs to use, default is 2.\
+4.  **CPU**: Tell Trinity the number of CPUs to use, default is 2.
-    `--CPU <int>`\
+    `--CPU <int>`
-    -   This should be based on the number of cores the computer has and it must be an even number.\
+    -   This should be based on the number of cores the computer has and it must be an even number.

-5.  **Output Directory**: Name of the directory for output.This will be created if it doesn't already exist.\
+5.  **Output Directory**: Name of the directory for output.This will be created if it doesn't already exist.
-    `--output <string>`\
+    `--output <string>`
     -   Good to include trinity in the name as a safety precaution!
-Don't forget to include the full file path.\
+Don't forget to include the full file path.

-### One Pair of Reads {.unnumbered}
+### One Pair of Reads
 ```{bash, eval=FALSE}
 #!/bin/bash